keithbuhler/keithbuhler.github.io/_posts/2017-06-21-repairing-the-ruins.md

 Here we see the central political role of the family, the religious community, the school.
 These are devoted to the inculcation of knowledge and virtue.
 Private, often religiously-based institutions are necessary for the transmission of virtue.
 They assist the family in forming virtuous young people who can be good citizens.

+In any society where the traditional family dissolves, physical, spiritual, emotional, and civil maladies multiply.
+Where government expands to do the roles of civil society, the family and civil society disintegrates and the limited government becomes impossible.

+The actual existence of virtue in the society is the only way the government rulers can actual become and remain servants.

 ## Thursday, 11:10am -- John Mark Reynolds "Avoiding the Temptation of Christian Leninism"